-It seems like every time you get excited and ready to move forward with your business, you question yourself again and are right back at the drawing board…trying to learn more, switching your topic….again.
+It seems like every time you get excited and ready to move forward with your goals, you question yourself again and are right back at the drawing board…trying to learn more, stopping and starting….again, just not sure if you have what it takes.
 You have big plans and know you could do them, if only you felt ready!
 If only you picked the right thing!

 It’s like you’re waiting for a magic something that will tell you that NOW is the time to move forward.
 You’re waiting to somehow feel confident before you start.